Welcome to the FoxComm public website. We hope you find its contents helpful and informative.

 In December 2010, LR Kimball was selected to determine the feasibility of consolidating the three county PSAPs (911 centers) within the FoxComm area.
 After the collection of a significant amount of data and information via various surveys, interviews, and focus group meetings, the consolidation feasibility study was presented to FoxComm and the respective county boards in mid-2011.
 Currently, the Counties’ leadership continue to discuss funding, governance and other related items associated with a consolidated PSAP.
 A link to the PSAP consolidation feasibility study is available on this website.

 Finally, FoxComm is in the midst of upgrading to Motorola’s Premier One (P1) CAD/Mobile product from the existing Premier CAD (PCAD) system.
 The CAD (computer-aided dispatch) system allows critical incident and records information to be electronically transferred from the PSAP to first responders in the field.
 Implementation of the P1 system will address the end-of-life concerns with the current PCAD system while improving the flexibility and functionality required by public safety users.
-Provisioning of the system is currently ongoing with “go live” scheduled to occur by the end of 2012.
+Provisioning of the system is currently ongoing with “go live” scheduled to occur by first quarter 2014.